-Consumers then go on to share their experience by either taking their own photo or a photo is taken by the brand and shared online.
-Photos of this nature with an unusual backdrop and fun interaction are then shared and engaged with by more people and subtle branding in the photo and artwork ensure earned media
+Consumers then go on to share their experience by either taking their photo or a photo taken by the brand and shared online.
+Photos of this nature with an unusual backdrop and fun interaction are then shared and engaged with by more people and subtle branding in the photo and artwork ensures earned media

-Use of a hashtag when sharing the photos through social media allows for tracking online
+The use of a hashtag when sharing photos through social media allows for tracking online

-Traditional media uptake and P.R.E (PR Value equivalent) is typically good as the 3d street art provides good visual content for newspapers and TV and online media.
+Traditional media uptake and P.R.E (PR Value equivalent) are typically good as 3d street art provides good visual content for newspapers TV and online media.

 Brand Sentiment- Consumers feel good about brands that use 3d artwork to engage with them.
-Its an easy and natural way to start a conversation with brand ambassadors who accompany the 3d pictures.
+It’s an easy and natural way to start a conversation with brand ambassadors accompanying the 3d pictures.